-Education World offers five lessons to help teachers commemorate the anniversary of the September 11, 2001, attack on the United States.
+Education World offers five lessons to help teachers commemorate the anniversary of the September 11, 2001 attack on the United States.
 These lessons will keep alive the spirit of patriotism and tolerance stimulated by the events of 9/11.
-Included: Students make a huge flag mural for your school or a proverb book for your classroom library, write letters to fire fighters in their community, read aloud books that model tolerance, raise money for Afghan children, and more.
+Included: Students make a huge flag mural for your school or a proverb book for your classroom library, write letters to fire fighters in their community, read aloud books that model tolerance, raise money for children overseas, and more.

 It is difficult to believe that so much time has passed -- it seems like yesterday -- since we heard those first unbelievable reports that a plane, then another plane, had crashed into the buildings of the World Trade Center.
 For a generation of students, the events that day -- in New York City, Washington, D.C., and a field in Pennsylvania -- are pivotal.
 Their impact will never be forgotten.